tjenkinson/shipyard-project.com/site/content/docs/quickstart.md

 An "Engine" in Shipyard is simply a Docker host.
 You can use the web UI or the CLI to add an engine.

 ## Setup
 To setup a host, you will need to be able to access the Docker daemon via TCP.
-For setting up TCP in Docker, see the [Docker docs](https://docs.docker.com/articles/basics/).
+For setting up TCP in Docker, see [First steps with Docker](https://docs.docker.com/articles/basics/).
+If you want to secure your TCP setup by enabling TLS with trusted CA certificates, see [Protecting the Docker daemon Socket with HTTPS](https://docs.docker.com/articles/https/).
 You can then add an engine using `http://<docker-host-ip>:<docker-host-port>` as the `addr` in the CLI or Host in the UI.

 For more information see [Engines](/docs/engines/).